 - Transhipment: For products determined to have been transhipped to evade “applicable duties”, an additional 40% tariff will be applied as well as imposing any other “appropriate fine or penalty”.

-- De minimis: New measures announced following suspension of de minimis treatment for products from China and Hong Kong into the US.
-Now applied is an independent suspension of de minimis for: Canada, Mexico, China (and Hong Kong) and on a global basis.
-This will apply to all goods shipped outside the global postal network from 29 August 2025.
+- De minimis: applied to all goods shipped outside the global postal network to US from 29 August 2025.
 For imported goods sent through means other than the international postal network that are valued at or under $800 and that would otherwise qualify for the de minimis exemption will be subject to all applicable duties.
 For goods shipped through the international postal system, packages will undergo one of the following methodologies: Ad valorem duty or Specific duty.
+Factsheet Suspension of Duty-Free De Minimis Treatment | U.S. Customs and Border Protection

 - Future measures: US Administration can amend the reciprocal duty rates once the trade deals with those countries listed have been concluded.